Principled Deep Neural Network Training through Linear Programming: Encoding results for feed-forward neural networks

 \begin{corollary} The ERM problem \eqref{eq:erm} over Deep Residual Networks (ResNets) with 1-Lipschitz activations can be solved to $\epsilon$-optimality in time $\operatorname{poly}(\Delta, 1/\epsilon, D)$ whenever the network size and number of layers are fixed. \end{corollary}

 Another interesting point can be made with respect to Convolutional Neural Networks (CNN).
-In these, convolutional layers are included which help to significantly reduce the number of parameters involved in the neural network.
-From a theoretical perspective, a CNN can be obtained by simply enforcing certain parameters of a fully-connected DNN to be equal.
+In these, convolutional layers are included to significantly reduce the number of parameters involved.
+From a theoretical perspective, a CNN can be obtained by enforcing certain parameters of a fully-connected DNN to be equal.
 This implies that Lemma \ref{lemma:fullyConnected} can also be applied to CNNs, with the key difference residing in parameter $N$, which is the dimension of the parameter space and \emph{does not} correspond to the number of edges in a CNN.
-In Table \ref{tab:results} we provide explicit LP sizes for common architectures.
-These results can be directly obtained from Lemma \ref{lemma:fullyConnected}, using the specific Lipschitz constants of the loss functions.
-We provide explicit computations in Appendix \ref{sec:LipschitzConstant}.